cappuccino/cappuccino.org/source/learn/xcode-basics.html.markdown

     /Applications/XcodeCapp.app/

 Once launched, you will see a small coffee machine icon in your Mac OS X menu bar that should be grayed out.
-The main window of the application shold be displayed as well, click on the only button of the application !
+The main window of the application shold be displayed as well.
+There is only one button - go ahead and click it!

 [![](xcode/state1.png)](xcode/state1.png)